 After the ballots are separated from the envelopes, the empty envelopes are banded and placed in a storage box, then ballots are unfolded and flattened.

-Ballots are then inserted into an optical scan ballot reader which counts the vote or votes cast on each ballot.
+Ballots are batched and processed through a high-speed tabulator that counts and images the ballots for tabulation.
 After ballots are scanned, they are placed in a storage box and sealed.

 Unofficial results are posted at the Election Results link on the Election Office Web Site as soon as results are available on Election Day.
 Official final results will be posted to the website after the Board of Canvassers meet to consider Provisional Ballots and certify the election.